The 14 Best Shooter Games Like CSGO

 Apex Legends offers two game modes.
 In Battle Royale, a lobby of up to 60 people land on an island and fight to the death until one man/ team is left standing.
 In Arenas, it acts more like a tactical shooter game where you play 3v3 against another squad.
 It’s played on a smaller map, and you’ll need to score at least 3 points and have a minimum 2-point lead to win.

 Overall, Apex Legends is an excellent shooter game like CSGO, especially its Arenas game mode.
 It also adds a new layer of difficulty to FPS games because of the unique skills and mechanics in the game.

 Our final and best game like CSGO that you should try is none other than Valorant.
 It’s no surprise that Valorant topped our list because Riot Games literally made the game to be a Counter-Strike: Global Offensive competitor.

 Valorant is a free-to-play FPS game created by Riot Games.
 It’s an FPS that combines both precise gunplay and characters with special abilities to make an exciting tactical shooter game.

 There are different game modes in Valorant.
 The most popular one is definitely the Valorant Competitive mode, where you can climb the ranks and challenge other players with similar skill sets.

 Each game in Valorant consists of two teams, each having 5 members.
-The two teams are assigned as attackers or defenders.
-Attackers are tasked with planting the spike, while defenders are tasked with stopping the plant or defusing it.
-After 12 rounds, the sides are swapped.
+The two teams are either attackers or defenders.
+Attackers need to plant the spike, while defenders need to stop the plant or defuse it.
+After 12 rounds, the sides swap.
 You’ll need to score 13 points to win the match.